gatsbyjs/gatsby/packages/gatsby-remark-autolink-headers/README.md

 # gatsby-remark-autolink-headers

-This plugin adds a GitHub-style hover link to headers in your markdown files when they're rendered.
+Adds GitHub-style hover links to headers in your markdown files when they're rendered.

-This is a sub-plugin for gatsby-transformer-remark.
-As demoed below, add this plugin to options of `gatsby-transformer-remark`.
+This is a sub-plugin for `gatsby-transformer-remark`.
+As demoed below, add this plugin to the options of `gatsby-transformer-remark`.

 ## Install